 PRODUCER

-IF YOU SEE A PRODUCER, SHUT YOUR EYES AND TURN AWAY.
+IF A PRODUCER APPEARS, SHUT YOUR EYES AND TURN AWAY.
 IF POSSIBLE, LAY DOWN ON THE GROUND WITH YOUR HANDS BEHIND YOUR HEAD (FINGERS INTERLOCKED), OR PALM-UP WITH YOUR ARMS PARALLEL TO YOUR BODY.
 DO NOT OBSTRUCT A PRODUCER’S PATH.
 YOU WILL BE AWARE OF THE PRODUCER’S PRESENCE VIA A PERSISTENT, PERVASIVE, SUB-AUDIBLE (OR OCCASIONALLY AUDIBLE) DRONE.
 THE DRONING SOUND WILL FEEL AS THOUGH IT IS AIMED AT THE CENTER OF YOUR BRAIN, BECAUSE IT IS AIMED AT THE CENTER OF YOUR BRAIN.
 THE DRONE WILL INCREASE IN VOLUME AND INTENSITY AS THE PRODUCER APPROACHES, AND WILL SUBSIDE WHEN THE PRODUCER HAS PASSED.
 WHEN YOU CANNOT FEEL OR HEAR THE DRONE, OR YOU HAVE REGAINED CONSCIOUSNESS, IT IS SAFE TO OPEN YOUR EYES AND STAND UP.

 COMMON THEMATIC PATTERNS IN MUSICAL COMPONENTS OF DEPLOYMENT (“SONGS”)